Erik-For/under-school/README.md

 // this file only has one class InputHandler class InputHandler {};
 /*
- the class has 2 diffrent features: running a callback func every time the user presses a certain key and running a callback func every frame while the user is holding a certain key */
+ the class has 2 primary features: running a callback func every time the user presses a certain key (onClick) and running a callback func every frame while the user is holding a certain key (onHold) */
 //
 ```